AmberELEC/website/docs/Beta-Features.md

 ### Control Configuration

 The controller configuration file for mupen64plussa is stored in `GAMES/gamedata/mupen64plussa/InputAutoCfg.ini`.
 This file will only exist if you've started up mupen64plussa at least once.
 It's a big file, but the relevant section is the last one, called `[OpenSimHardware OSH PB Controller]`.
 By editing this section, you can change the button assignments that Mupen uses.
 To find out the button codes, please see the [Buttons Reference](Advanced-Topics#buttons-reference).

+## Volume Hotkeys
+Unlike the RG351P, the RG351V and RG351MP have volume buttons instead of a volume wheel.
+- Volume can be changed by holding down the volume buttons.
+- As you hold longer, the speed of volume change increases.
+- `L3 + R1/L1` serve as 'backup' hotkeys for adjusting volume on all devices.
+They cannot be held down and must be pressed repeatedly

+## Brightness Hotkeys
+On devices which have volume buttons (RG351V and RG351MP), brightness can be changed by holding down the `Fn` (RG351V) or `R3` (RG351MP) buttons along with the volume buttons.
+- `Vol +` increases brightness and `Vol -` decreases.
+- As you hold longer, the speed of brightness change increases.
+- `L3 + R2/L2` serve as 'backup' hotkeys for adjusting brightness on all devices.
+They cannot be held down and must be pressed repeatedly.